Content

 Keep reading to learn about the health benefits of maca root for men.

-Is maca libido a thing?
+Is the hype around maca as an aphrodisiac real?
 Some evidence suggests that increased libido is one potential benefit of maca for men.

-A 2010 review of the effects of Lepidium meyenii on sexual function found evidence from four high-quality studies with a total of 131 participants that maca root improved sexual desire after at least six weeks.
+A 2010 systematic review of the effects of L. meyenii on sexual function found evidence from four high-quality studies with a total of 131 participants that maca root improved sexual desire after at least six weeks.

-However, the studies included in the review were small, and the evidence was too limited to draw firm conclusions, according to the researchers.
+However, the studies included in the review were small, and the researchers said the evidence was too limited to draw firm conclusions.

 Maca root could improve sexual function — specifically, the effects of maca might help those with erectile dysfunction, one of the most common types of sexual dysfunction.

-The above review also looked at evidence from one randomized controlled study and found that the effectiveness of maca in those with mild erectile dysfunction was greater than a placebo.
+The above review also looked at evidence from one randomized controlled study and found that maca was more effective than a placebo for those with mild erectile dysfunction.

 That said, this study was too small to draw a conclusive result about the effectiveness of maca for erectile dysfunction or other types of sexual dysfunction.